muelphil/llm-uncertainty-bench/async-graph-bench/docs/source/overview.md

 # Overview

 The `async_graph_bench` framework provides a flexible, modular way to design and run benchmarks as **directed acyclic graphs (DAGs)**.
-Each computation is encapsulated in a **node** that defines its required inputs ( `dependencies`) and produces outputs that can then be used by other nodes.
+It is designed for multistep computations, where intermediate computation steps are encapsulated by a [`Node`](./api/node.md) that defines its required and provided dependencies.
 The framework manages execution order, resource scheduling, and caching automatically.

 ## Core Concepts

 * **Graph-Based Execution**

-    * The benchmark manager builds a **directed acyclic graph (DAG)** of nodes based on their declared dependencies.
+    * The [`BenchmarkManager`](./api/benchmarkmanager.md) builds a **directed acyclic graph (DAG)** of nodes based on their declared dependencies.
     * Each node represents a calculation, transformation, or metric applied to incoming data.
     * The graph ensures results are computed in the correct order and reused where possible.

 * **Asynchronous Execution**

-    * Nodes are executed asynchronously, allowing the framework to make efficient use of parallel and external resources (e.g., GPUs, APIs, or databases).
+    * Nodes are executed asynchronously, allowing the framework to make efficient use of external resources (e.g., GPUs, APIs, or databases).
+    * Although mainly designed for concurrent programming, custom resources using multiprocessing can be leveraged to run computations in parallel locally.

 * **Data Flow**

-    * A **data source** emits items (Python `dict`s).
+    * A [`DataSource`](./api/datasource.md) emits items (Python `dict`s).
     * These items travel through the graph and are progressively extended with additional dependencies computed by nodes.

 * **Stepwise Execution**